 Expertise Requirements

-Requires domain, statistical, and engineering knowledge: a scarce combination
+Requires domain, statistical, and engineering knowledge: a scarce combination.

 The preprocessing bottleneck is not a tooling problem to be solved with better libraries.
 It reflects a fundamental mismatch: we are forcing structured data through transformations designed to satisfy the limitations of models that were not built to understand structure.